 - Both blood and urine tests for porphyrins are abnormal in CEP, a rare disorder that produces extreme sensitivity to light in children.

-These tests may sometimes be used to monitor the disease in patients who have been diagnosed with a porphyria.
+These tests may sometimes be used to monitor the disease.

 When is it ordered?

-Porphyrin tests are ordered when an individual has signs and symptoms that a healthcare practitioner suspects are due to a porphyria.
-Typically, the person will have either neurologic symptoms or skin-related symptoms, but those with VP or HCP may have both.
+Porphyrin tests are ordered when you have signs and symptoms that your healthcare practitioner suspects are due to a porphyria.
+Typically, you will have either neurologic symptoms or skin-related symptoms, but those with VP or HCP may have both.

-Acute neurologic porphyrias—tests may be ordered when someone has acute attacks lasting for days to weeks.
+Acute neurologic porphyrias—tests may be ordered when you have acute attacks lasting for days to weeks.
 The attacks may be triggered by a variety of drugs or environmental factors such as dietary changes, stress, and exposure to toxic substances.
 The attacks may include signs and symptoms, such as:

 - Abdominal pain, nausea